 Robert: It wasn’t for me.
 It wasn’t a good fit for me.
 It didn’t energize me, it didn’t get me excited.
 I started working in gyms while looking for another acting class.
 I went to a class with a teacher named Richard Benner.
 He had written and directed a movie called “Outrageous.”
 He said to me, “You could have an incredible career in Hollywood.
 I could show you a few things right now and you’d be ready.”
 It made no sense to me at the time, not at all.
 So I took the class, it was a 6 week class.
 Richard was an interesting guy, incredibly perceptive.
 I was working at a gym in Chelsea at that time and there was a guy I was helping on a curl machine and he said “What’s your story?”

-I was cocky and I said, “Well, my name’s Bobby Colt and I’m going to be one of the best actors of my generation.”
-And he said, “Okay, you need Warren Robertson.”
+I was cocky and I said, “Well, my name’s Robert Colt and I’m going to be one of the best actors of my generation.”
+And he said, “You need Warren Robertson.”
 So I said, “Who are you?”
 And he said, “My name is Michael Gore and I wrote the music for the movie Fame.”

 So I went to Warren Robertson's Theatre Workshop and found an acting home.
 I was so dedicated.
 I lived it, I breathed it.
 All I could do was think about it.
 To be in New York, and to be this young actor of 22…Viggo Mortensen was in class and we were very close at that time.
 And Warren’s was a hot spot.
-And that’s where I got this incredible love for acting.
+And that’s where my love for acting skyrocketed.

 Corey: What was Warren Robertson like?

-Robert: Warren had a great influence on my life at that time and I had and have a great love for him.
+Robert: Warren had a great influence on my life at that time.
 It’s interesting, what Warren was doing planted some of the seeds of what happens in my class consistently but only happened there sporadically.
 And that’s not putting Warren down at all, it’s actually acknowledging him, because I thought he was very innovative and ahead of his times.

 He looked at life as a living process and nurtured and encouraged that in the work.
 And he was masterful at helping you break through emotionally.
 It was very much an experimental approach highlighted by sporadic, brilliant work and Warren’s great sense of humor.
-But I think it gave room for a lot of cool things, especially as a young actor.
-He wasn’t teaching a technique, he was breaking new ground.
+I think it gave room for a lot of cool things, especially as a young actor.
+He wasn’t teaching a technique per se but there was a subtle "heady" aspect still there.
+He was definitely breaking new ground.
 I got introduced to my instincts there and felt like I was on my way to a great career.

 It took me 3 years to get my physicality back.
 And it took almost a decade to actually recover.
 But I never missed an acting class during my chemotherapy or my surgery.
 I tell that to actors when we talk about commitment.
 I had every chemo session and my major surgery scheduled so I could still be in my Wednesday night class.
 And that was because that’s how much I loved it.
 Those classes were my lifeline, the best night of the week.